szczeles/allegro-webapi-dumper/README.md

 ### webapi-journal

+`webapi-journal.py` script downloads journal using method [doGetSiteJournal](http://allegro.pl/webapi/documentation.php/show/id,65) and:

+ * for every `buy-now` (`now`) event adds item details download request to queue
+ * for every `bid` event creates `bidinfo` entry
-`webapi-journal.py` script downloads journal using method [doGetSiteJournal](http://allegro.pl/webapi/documentation.php/show/id,65) and for every started or bought by clicking "buy-now" event adds item download request to sqlite-based queue.
-All journal events are dumped to `journal.txt` files, partitioned by date.
+ * for every `end` event checks if item was previosly bidded and adds item download request to the queue

+Additionally all evens are dumped to `journal.txt` files, partitioned by date.

-### webapi-items
+### webapi-transactions

-`webapi-items.py` script read items queue and retrieves item detail using method [doGetItemsInfo](http://allegro.pl/webapi/documentation.php/show/id,52).
+`webapi-transactions.py` script read items queue and retrieves item detail using method [doGetItemsInfo](http://allegro.pl/webapi/documentation.php/show/id,52).
-Items details are dumped to `items.txt` files, partitioned by date.
-Takes 3 arguments:
+Items details with transaction info are dumped to `transactions.DATE.txt` files, partitioned by date.

-* database file name
-* resulting file base name
-* concurrency level